 Fortunately, my tumultuous personal and academic journey has now landed me right here at Athabasca University (AU).

-From the moment that AU recognized I was a prospective student with disabilities, they put me in touch with their Access to Students with Disabilities (ASD) department.
-ASD guided and assisted me throughout the application, registration, and orientation phase of my journey as a student.
+From the moment that AU recognized I was a prospective student with disabilities, they put me in touch with their Accessibility Services team.
+This team guided and assisted me throughout the application, registration, and orientation phase of my journey as a student.
 They also made sure that all the accommodations or supports were in place for my disability needs before my courses began.

 It was at this point I realized that I can do this, that I finally have an opportunity to complete my post-secondary education, as I have never had such a high level of academic support, understanding, and accommodation as a person with a disability at the post-secondary level.